 - Production trends in different regions of the world

-- Drought, weather conditions and crop yields
+- Drought, weather conditions, and crop yields

 - Changing patterns of food consumption

-In dry bulk shipping business, under competitive conditions, shipowner should never accept a freight rate that is less than the Average Variable Cost (AVC).
+In the dry bulk shipping business, under competitive conditions, shipowners should never accept a freight rate that is less than the Average Variable Cost (AVC).
 Furthermore, different ships have different costs, because of different ages, flags, or crew costs.
 Assume that all average variable costs of all bulk carriers on the market were known and that a ranking could be organized starting with the dry cargo bulk ship with the lowest average variable cost to the highest.
 If shipping freight rates were high enough and cargo volumes large enough, all these dry bulk carriers would be employed.
-Now, if shipping freight rate is steadily reduced, ships with high variable costs (avoidable) will cease trading first.
+Now, if the shipping freight rate is steadily reduced, ships with high variable costs (avoidable) will cease trading first.
 As freight rate is lowered more, more dry bulk carriers are forced into idleness, until none is trading.
-Capital costs should play no role in the lay-up decision in the short run, since capital costs have to be met whether or not the ship is being traded.
-Older ships will tend to have higher operating costs than newer ships, so majority of laid-up ships are the older ships of the fleets.
+Capital costs should play no role in the lay-up decision in the short run since capital costs have to be met whether or not the ship is being traded.
+Older ships will tend to have higher operating costs than newer ships, so the majority of laid-up ships are the older ships of the fleets.
 In the short-run period, ships’ variable costs can be altered by varying the ship’s speed.
 Lower ship speed means lower output and lower costs.
 When demand is low and so freight rates are low, the loss of shipping output is more than offset by the benefits of slow steaming.
-Shipping supply curve becomes steeper in slope as maximum tonne-mile production is attained.
+The shipping supply curve becomes steeper in slope as maximum tonne-mile production is attained.
 Because:

 - Additional tonne-miles being created near full capacity are being created by the more inefficient ships in the fleet the ones with higher variable costs.
 High variable cost ships add a lot to costs without adding that much extra to output